ankane/torch.rb/README.md

 ```

 On node 1, change `--node-rank=1`.
 The launcher restarts workers up to `--max-restarts` times and can be combined with tools like `bundle exec` or custom scripts via `--no-ruby`.

+For scripts that use the `Torch::Distributed.fork_world` helper directly, set `start_method: :spawn` to launch fresh worker processes instead of forking.
+This matches Python’s multiprocessing start methods and avoids CUDA fork issues.

 ## API